stephenfrench9/trace/README.md

 - explanation of jaeger/examples/hotrod

 ##### trace/openshift - (openshift commons https://www.youtube.com/watch?v=fjYAU3jayVo)
 - Not done in kubernetes
 - Can't see the start of the command line in the video.
 - runs hot rod as well as the standard jaeger.
 - same as trace/medium

 ##### trace/seaTrials (https://blog.thecodeteam.com/2017/10/09/easy-way-hard-way-jaeger-kubernetes-cncf/)
 - put production jaeger into kubernetes
 - Fix up the tiller deployment in kubernetes.
 - https://github.com/helm/helm
 - commands.sh patches the tiller deployment as well as creating a service account on kubernetes.

 ##### trace/openTracingLesson (https://github.com/yurishkuro/opentracing-tutorial/tree/master/python)
 - deploy python webservers locally.
 Trace them with jaeger.
-Specifically openTracingLesson/solution/*.py are webservers imbued with jaeger matter.
+Specifically openTracingLesson/lesson03/solution/*.py are webservers imbued with jaeger matter.
+- openTracingLesson/lesson03/* is a mess.
+But this is where I build shark and tootles.
+Docker images that fun the formatter.py server.
+They run on 0.0.0.0:5000 which is very different than 127.0.0.1:5000.

+##### trace/upper
+-

 ## Possible sticking points.